jasper-zheng/nn_terrain/ReadMe.md

 ## Demos

 The projection from a latent space to a latent terrain is done by pairing latent trajectories and spatial trajectories on a 2D plane (or any low-dimensional space).
-This pairing can be trained very quickly (10s) using supervised machine learning, by providing examples of inputs (spatial trajectories), and their corresponding outputs (latent trajectories).
+This pairing can be trained very quickly (~15s) using supervised machine learning, by providing examples of inputs (spatial trajectories) and their corresponding outputs (latent trajectories).

 [video]